Jauntbox/MESA2015-external-code/part1.rst

    make: *** No rule to make target `eos_support.o', needed by `plotter'.
 Stop.

 This tells us the makefile has rules for compiling files we don't have - there is no ``eos_support`` file in our folder anymore.
-The easiest change is to remove everything in *Step 3* of the makefile except the two lines
+The easiest change is to remove everything in *Step 3* of the makefile except the lines

 .. code-block:: bash